 - Are there any outstanding judgments against you?

 - Have you declared bankruptcy or had a property foreclosed in the last seven years?

 If the answer to any of the questions is yes, you’ll be asked to include an explanation at the end of the application.

 This signature section is legally binding.
 In it, the applicants verify that the information provided in the mortgage loan application is true and correct, and acknowledge that the lender may verify the information provided.

 The final section of the mortgage application is optional demographic information to be provided to government agencies.
 If you choose to participate, you’ll be asked to identify your race, gender and ethnicity so that the government can verify the lender’s compliance with fair housing laws.

-When comparing interest rates, be sure to compare the whole loan offer and any fees, as well, which can affect your overall cost.
+While applying for a mortgage won’t be a huge detriment to your credit score, your score can have an impact on the interest rate you get on your loan.
+When comparing rates, compare the whole loan offer and any fees, as well, which can affect your overall costs.